raf-fonseca/HTN25-OA/README.md

 ## Database Schema

-The database consists of three main tables: Hackers, Activities, and Scans.
+The database consists of four main tables: Hackers, Activities, Scans, and Checked In Users.

 ### Hackers Table